The big winners of the 2015 Melbourne Spring Racing Carnival

 The 2015 Melbourne Cup quickly rolled around and the bookmakers haven’t stopped smiling since as Prince of Penzance created history and caused a massive boilover at odds that ranged from $65 to $101.

-Michelle Payne created history by becoming the first female jockey to win the Melbourne Cup and it also gave master trainer Darren Weir his first Cup victory.
+Michelle Payne created history by becoming the first female to win the Melbourne Cup and it also gave master trainer Darren Weir his first Cup victory.
 The half-length win for Prince of Penzance was guided by a beautifully-timed ride by Payne, who upon winning told all those that wanted to kick her off to “get stuffed”.

 Sticking with the ladies, last Thursday was Oaks day where Jameka was too strong for a very even field.
 There was an early three-way betting duel between Jameka, Sacred Eye and Ambience, but early Oaks favourite Sacred Eye got the blows in the betting and drifted out to the fourth elect with Pasadena Girl firming into $6.